seanpm2001/py-multiauth/docs/index.md

-- Location (`location`): The location where the token will be added.
+- Location (`location`): The location where the token will be added..
 The values that this parameter can take are:

     - `header`